How did I dive in and approach the research process and ultimate purchase of the right product?

 But don’t be fooled into believing that the only way you can provide a unique experience for your users is to spend hundreds of thousands of dollars building an incredibly sophisticated and involved tool.
 There are plenty of very simple ways to provide this type of experience as well.

-Why are self-configuration tools important?
+Why are self-service tools important?

 Put very simply, these tools are important for three reasons: